#408: Hatch: A Modern Python Workflow Transcript

 17:01 Thank you, Hipster Michael.

-17:02 And thank you, Microsoft for Startups, Founders Hub for sponsoring the show.
+17:02 And thank you, Microsoft for Startups Founders Hub, for sponsoring the show.

 17:13 Oh, do you have the wrong version of Python?

-17:16 Well, you gotta, you know, there's a lot of steps back and there's no immediately obvious command other than completely from scratch, install a new Python.
+17:15 Well, you got to, you know, there's a lot of steps back, and there's no immediately obvious

-17:24 >> Yeah.
+17:24 Yeah.

-17:25 >> There's a tools that manage that, right?
+17:25 There's the tools that manage that, right?

-17:26 Like pyenv can work, although I've had trouble with it.
+17:26 Like, PyEnv can work, although I've had trouble with it.

-17:30 >> Yeah, I've had issues with that.
+17:30 Yeah, I've had issues with that.

-17:31 Yeah, I think it would be less error-prone in this hypothetical way, where the tool doesn't mess with your shell in a global manner.
+17:31 Yeah, I think it would be less error-prone in this hypothetical way, where the tool doesn't

 17:41 It just has its own paths to Python and just does everything by itself.

-18:11 - Definitely, I could help that situation.
+18:11 Definitely, I could help that situation.

-18:21 There are a few tools, like PyOxidizer is one newer option.
+18:20 There are a few tools, like PyOxidizer is one newer option.

-18:25 PyInstaller, CXFreeze, I think was the thing that I've used before.
+18:25 PyInstaller, CX Freeze, I think was the thing that I've used before.

-18:31 So, there's a few options.
+18:30 So there's a few options.

-18:32 - Yeah, I've used Py2App, and that's actually worked really well.
+18:32 Yeah, I've used PyToApp, and that's actually worked really well.

-18:35 I've used PyInstaller, and it's worked mostly well, except for I've had weird situations where on Windows it's great, but on Mac it has a dangling terminal.
+18:34 I've used PyInstaller, and it's worked mostly well, except for I've had weird situations

-18:48 How do we make it go away?
+18:47 How do we make it go away?

-18:49 Like, you know, here's the command.
+18:48 Like, you know, here's the command.

 18:50 Like, no, it's not going away.